-Nebechadnezzar learned that truth the hard way about a century before this.
+About a centry before this, Nebechadnezzar learned this truth the hard way.
 After boasting about his greatness, God humbled him and he went insane for seven years.
 The moment he humbled himself and looked to God, he was restored and gave this testimony (Daniel 4:37), "Now I, Nebuchadnezzar, praise and exalt and glorify the King of heaven, because everything he does is right and all his ways are just.
 And those who walk in pride he is able to humble."

-That's what Haman learned--pride has consequences.
-Here's the final coincidence...
+That's what Haman learned.
+Pride has consequences.
+One final coincidence...